Jump to:

 Laboratory studies

-Laboratory workup for AIDP may include serologies for Epstein-Barr virus, cytomegalovirus, Campylobacter jejuni, human immunodeficiency virus, hepatitis, and West Nile virus.
+Laboratory workup for AIDP may include serologies for EBV, CMV, C. jejuni, HIV, hepatitis, and West Nile virus.
 Lumbar puncture is performed if GBS is suspected.
 Cerebrospinal fluid (CSF) protein levels are elevated in 50% to 66% of GBS cases during week 1, increasing to 75% by week 3.2 A cytoalbuminemic dissociation with elevated CSF protein and normal white blood cell count is classically seen in GBS and CIDP.

 Although anti-GQ1b and anti-GT1a immunoglobulin IgG autoantibodies are highly sensitive for the Fisher variant,2 glycolipid antibody testing has limited clinical utility in GBS.

-Peripheral nerve biopsies may be useful in exceptional cases of CIDP to evaluate for other potential causes such as vasculitis, when electrodiagnostic criteria for demyelination are not met.7 Typical findings in CIDP include onion bulbs, endoneurial edema, inflammation, and lymphocytic infiltrate.
+Peripheral nerve biopsies may be useful in exceptional cases of CIDP to evaluate for other potential causes such as vasculitis, when CIDP cannot be confirmed with alternative methods.7,11 Typical findings in CIDP include onion bulbs, endoneurial edema, inflammation, and lymphocytic infiltrate.
 Segmental demyelination is seen on teased fiber preparations.

 Imaging